 Fishless fish.
 Confused?
 You are not alone.
-Over the past several months, headlines have popped up announcing companies that are building an entirely new industry: lab-grown seafood.
+Over the past few years, headlines have popped up announcing companies that are building an entirely new industry: lab-grown seafood.

 The whole idea seems like something plucked from a science fiction novel, but is in fact becoming a reality making its way to marketplaces across North America.
 But what does it all mean?
 Are you eating seafood if the protein has not come from an actual fish?

 “Harnessing cellular biology, we’re developing a ground-breaking new way to produce nutritious, environmentally-friendly versions of the fish and seafood products the world loves.
 We do this by growing healthy marine-animal cells on their own, instead of live fish,” according to Finless Foods, a California based start-up.

 Seafood is the last major source of protein that is harvested from the wild.
 All other forms of protein that humans consume are domesticated.
 The numerous companies producing fishless fish are marketing themselves as a clean, cruelty-free, mercury-free and slaughter-free option.

 By not taking from the ocean, they argue they are drastically reducing a consumer’s environmental footprint.
 Wild capture of seafood can be very problematic when coming from poorly managed and unregulated fisheries.
 These poorly managed fisheries can harm the stocks they are harvesting long term by taking too much out of the oceans and by damaging important habitat for juvenile species.

 Additionally when you factor in transportation, processing and distribution, lab-grown fish could be seen as a more carbon-friendly option as well.